jordivila/Net_MVC_NLayer_Generator/README.md

 .Net MVC NLayered Web Site Generator
 ====================================

-Uses Visual Studio 2010 VSIX to generate a .Net MVC N-Layered site with built-in Authentication, Membership, Roles, Profile and Exception Logging.
+Uses Visual Studio 2010 VSIX to generate a .Net MVC N-Layered site.

 The main purpose is to facilitate MVC developers to create new web sites that use built-in best practices.

-VSIX will guide through:
+**VSIX will guide through**:

 1.- initialize Membership, Roles, Profiles and Logging databases.

 2.- configure NetTcpBinding or HttpBinding for WCF services.
 This can be easily changed without recompiling the application.

-Once the application is created you will get an MVC site with:
+**Once the application is created you will get an MVC site with**:

 1.- WCF Authentication